 Hi, I’m Katie, multi award-winning London history blogger and prize-winning Blue Badge Guide.
-I started Look Up London as a blog in 2013 but for over two years but, since then, have run walking tours in search of the London history hiding above your eyeline.
+As well as the blog, I’ve been running London walking tours for 3 years, sharing the London history that’s hiding above your eyeline.

 I specialise in London walks for those that want to discover the real London.
 My scheduled tours usually attract Londoners who want to get to know their home better as well as travellers who want to get under the skin of this great city.
 As an Art History graduate I’m also passionate about our world-class museums and can offer lively, engaging tours of London’s collections.

 Look Up London is about discovering things you’ve never noticed before, we are so lucky to live in a city with layers of incredible history.
 You just have to take a moment to raise your eyes above your phone and see what you can spot.
 Join me on a walk or private tour and I’ll show you why London is the best city in the world!

 To celebrate the new release of Robert Galbraith (JK Rowling’s) new book Lethal White, I worked with Waterstones to put together a bespoke Cormoran Strike Walking Tour.
 As well as visiting the Soho locations from the books and TV series, we also explored the colourful history of the area, sometimes truth is really stranger than fiction!